Michael Maguire (ombudsman)

 Thomas Michael Maguire CBE is a Northern Irish public servant and former management consultant.
 Between July 2012 and July 2019, he served as the Police Ombudsman for Northern Ireland.
-He was previously the Chief Inspector of the Criminal Justice Inspectorate in Northern Ireland (2008 to 2012).
+He was previously the Chief Inspector of Criminal Justice in Northern Ireland (2008 to 2012).
 Before moving into public service, he worked as a management consultant with PA Consulting Group and was a Director of Price Waterhouse.

 Maguire was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours.